 - Phyllo Pastry – 5 sheets for each roll

-– Butter (salted) – melted, enough to baste phyllo dough (about 4 ounces per roll)
+- Butter (salted) – melted, enough to baste phyllo dough (about 2 tablespoons per roll)

-Prepare phyllo.
-Lay out one layer and baste with melted butter.
-Layer another phyllo, until you have five buttered layers of phyllo.
+- Lay out one layer and baste with melted butter.
+Layer another phyllo sheet on top and baste, until you have five buttered layers of phyllo.

-Gently lay a roll of filling along one end of phyllo.
+- Gently lay half of the filling along one end of phyllo.

-Begin to roll, butter, roll, and butter until all edges are sealed with butter.
+- Begin to roll, basting with butter as you go until all edges are sealed with butter.